Xilinx/PYNQ/sdbuild/README.md

 It's highly recommended to run these scripts inside of a virtual machine.
 The image building requires doing a lot of things as root and while every effort has been made to ensure it doesn't break the world this is far from guaranteed.
-This flow must be run in a Debian or Ubuntu based Linux distribution and has been tested on Ubuntu 16.04.
-Other versions should work but may required different or additional packages.
-The build process is optimised for 4-cores and will take up to 20 GB of space.
-A default Amazon EC2 instance is the main development environment.
+This flow must be run in a Ubuntu based Linux distribution and has been tested on Ubuntu 16.04 and Ubuntu 18.04.
+Other Linux versions might work but may require different or additional packages.
+The build process is optimised for 4-cores and can take up to 50 GB of space.

 ## Quick start
  * Ensure that sudo is configured for passwordless use and that proxy settings